sbt/sbt/src/sphinx/Howto/triggered.rst

     > ~ compile

 You can use the triggered execution feature to run any command or task, however.
-The following will poll for changes to your source code (main or test) and run ``test-only`` for the specified test.
+The following will poll for changes to your source code (main or test) and run ``testOnly`` for the specified test.

 ::

-    > ~ test-only example.TestA
+    > ~ testOnly example.TestA

 .. howto::
    :id: multi